10 Things You Might Not Know About Wine

-Vintners plant roses among their vines because they get sick before anything else in the field.
+Vintners plant roses among their vines because the flowers get sick before anything else in the field.
 If there’s mildew in the air, it will infect the roses first and give a winemaker a heads-up that it’s time to spray.

 Small birds like blackbirds and starlings can clear out 20 percent of a crop in no time.
 But you know what eats little birds?
 Big birds.
 Falconry programs are on the rise in vineyards from California to New Zealand.
 Researchers have found that raptors eat a bird or two a day (along with a proportion of field mice and other critters) and cost only about as much to maintain as your average house cat.

 Winemakers are constantly seeking ways to manage the swarms of Drosophila melanogaster that routinely gather around the dump buckets in their swanky showrooms.
 You know these pests as fruit flies, and some vintners in California are exploring ways to use carnivorous plants to tackle the problem without pesticides.
-Butterworts, sundews, and pitcher plants all have sweet-sounding names, but the bugeating predators make for terrific fruit fly assassins, and you’ll see them decorating tasting rooms across wine country.
+Butterworts, sundews, and pitcher plants all have sweet-sounding names, but the bug-eating predators are fruit fly assassins, and you’ll see them decorating tasting rooms across wine country.

 Winemaking produces hard-to-remove sediments.
 Filters can catch most of the debris, but winemakers must add “fining agents” to remove any suspended solids that sneak by.
+(Unwanted compounds in the wine bind with the fining agents so they can be filtered and removed.)
 Until it was banned in the 1990s, many European vintners used powdered ox blood to clean their wines.
 Today, they use diatomaceous earth (the fossilized remains of hard-shelled algae), Isinglass (a collagen made from fish swim bladders), and sometimes bentonite (volcanic clay).
 Irish moss and egg whites are also fine wine cleaners.

 About 5 percent of the premium wine sold for cellaring doesn’t contain what the label promises.
 So how do top-shelf buyers avoid plunking down serious cash on a bottle of something bunk?
 Most elite wine brokerages, auction houses, and collectors use atomic dating to detect fraud.
 By measuring trace radioactive carbon in the wine, most bottles can be dated to within a year or two of the vintage.

 Even with atomic dating, there are certain perils involved in buying a $20,000 bottle of wine.
 Leaving a case in the hot trunk of your car is enough to ruin it, so imagine what can happen over a couple of decades if a wine isn’t kept in the proper conditions.
 Back in 2002, a chemistry professor at University of California at Davis patented a technique that uses MRI technology to diagnose the condition of vintage wines.
-Not planning any $20,000 wine purchases?
-This is still good news for the consumer.
 This technique may soon be used at airport security, meaning you’ll be able to carry on your booze.

 If you end up with a bottle of plonk, Chinese scientists have developed a handy solution.
 Zapping a young wine with electricity makes it taste like something you’ve cellar aged.
 Scientists aren’t quite sure how it happens yet, but it seems that running your wine for precisely three minutes through an electric field changes the esters, proteins, and aldehydes and can “age” a wine instantly.